dirkbonhomme/pusher-client-node/README.md

 It is possible to bind to all events at either the global or channel level by using the method `bind_all`.
 This is used for debugging, but may have other utilities.

+### Getting all channels

+It is possible to retrieve a list of all channels you subscribed to or are subscribing to:

+    var channels = socket.allChannels();

 ## Default events

 There are a number of events which are used internally, but can also be of use elsewhere: